-It’s Monday morning and you are getting ready to present your content marketing strategy for the following month.
-Are you ready to energize your team with the leads you’ve generated from your inbound marketing?
-If your Monday morning marketing meeting is causing you stress on Sunday afternoon you are not alone.
+It’s Monday morning and you are getting ready to present your content marketing results.
+Are you ready to energize your team with the leads you’ve generated and converted from your inbound marketing activity?
+If your Monday morning marketing meeting is causing you stress on Sunday afternoon, you are not alone.

-According to HubSpots 2017 Inbound report, 63 percent of marketers list “generating leads and site traffic” as one of their top marketing challenges.
+According to HubSpot’s 2020 Inbound report, the top priority for marketers is generating leads.
 Blog articles and digital content are the key drivers of web traffic.

 Is your inbound and content strategy getting stale or not delivering the results that you expect?
-Here are a few things to consider and some ways you can breathe new life into your plan.
+Here are a few reasons why your content conversion isn’t happening as well as you’d like right now, and some ways you can generate the lead conversion you need.

 You’ve lost focus and stopped writing for your persona.

 It happens.
 We lose sight of our audience and what they want to hear.
 Or, we get into an outbound marketing mindset and we push information on our audience in the hope that we convince them to purchase our products or services before they are ready or even interested.
 In any case, it’s time to revisit your personas.
 And who better to talk to than your current happy customers?
 Reach out to them.
 Talk to them about their roles and any new obstacles they face.